CS250-PACU/IC04-OperatorOverloading/README.md

 This makes the input easier.
 5. overload * to return the intersection of two RationalSet objects.
 Do not modify either RationalSet object.  ***(Doug removed this in 2022)***

-# RationalSet Driver
-Implement each function and uncomment the driver code.